Italian Greyhound

 Caring Guide

-The most significant concern is Progressive Retinal Atrophy (PRA), an inherited eye condition that can lead to blindness.
-Reputable breeders will DNA test their breeding dogs to screen for this condition, so always ask for health clearances when choosing a puppy.
+A significant concern is Progressive Retinal Atrophy (PRA), an inherited eye condition that can lead to blindness.
+DNA testing of breeding dogs is crucial, so ensure your breeder provides clear results.

 Feeding an Italian Greyhound properly is crucial for maintaining their health and elegant physique.
 These little athletes need high-quality nutrition but are prone to weight gain if overfed - and extra weight puts unnecessary stress on their delicate bone structure.